rockero-cz/rockero-wiki/en/testing.md

 We write only _Feature tests_ on most projects.
 For more complex projects, it is essential to include _Unit tests_ in your development process to ensure the highest quality results.

-The content of a single test should contain multiple scenarios so you can cover most of the edges.
+The content of a single test should contain multiple scenarios so you can cover most of the edge cases.

 The test should contain only assertations that are associated with the tested class so we avoid duplicated assertations.